KB ID 0001115

-“Have you got one of those programs that gets the Windows key?”, my college asked me the other week.
-I said “Just download Magic Jelly Bean”, “Yeah I’ve tried that and is showing the code as all B’s”.
+“Have you got one of those programs that gets the Windows key?”, My colleague asked me the other week.
+I said “Just download a key finder application?”, “Yeah I’ve tried that and is showing the code as all B’s”.

 I sent him some more links and got back to what I was doing.
 He was having no joy with any other software, so I wandered over to have a look.

 You can see that this particular machine is running on a volume licence.
-You will all note that further down it gives you the last five characters of the actual key “3QVWK”.
-To stop people just extracting a volume licence, once activated Windows removes the key.
+You will all note that further down it gives you the last five characters of the actual key “BHCH3”.
+This is to stop people just extracting a Volume Licence, once activated, because Windows removes the key.
 It takes the last five characters of the key and stores them in a file called ‘tokens.dat’, You will find it at

-You will see the same information if you run the Microsoft Genuine Advantage Diagnostic Tool;
+You will see the similar information if you run the Microsoft Genuine Advantage Diagnostic Tool;

-There is another curve ball as well, if you trawl the forums you will find scripts that will decode the registry keys that usually hold the windows key, like this;
+There is another curve ball, that might set you off in the WRONG DIRECTION as well, if you trawl the forums you will find scripts that will ‘tell you’ they decode the registry keys that usually hold the windows key, like this;

 You will see posts that say, “no don’t use that registry key ‘DigitalProductID’ change it to ‘DigitalProductID4’ and it will work”.
 Well it does work!
 But sadly the key you get will not.

-Download the scripts to retrieve your Windows Key ‘GetProductKey‘
+Download the scripts to see for yourself ‘GetProductKey‘

 Related Articles, References, Credits, or External Links